August Gardening Tips and To-Dos for the Pacific Northwest

 The end of August is an excellent time to visit garden centers and nurseries in your area.
 They often offer discounts on summer plants, making it a great way to find bargains on new plants for your garden.

-Look for plants that will thrive in your hardiness zone and that will thrive in the PNW climate throughout the following year.
+Look for plants thriving in your hardiness zone and the PNW climate throughout the following year.

 Take a look at your flower beds and evaluate areas with bare spots.
-Consider planting new perennials to fill in these gaps.
+Plant new perennials to fill in these gaps.
 By planting now, you give the new plants ample time to establish their root systems before the onset of early fall.

 Direct Sow Cool-Season Veggies

-For the vegetable garden, consider planting cool-season vegetables in August that thrive in the early fall, such as leafy greens and certain root vegetables.
+For the vegetable garden, consider planting cool-season vegetables that thrive in the early fall in August, such as leafy greens and certain root vegetables.

 It’s not too early to order your spring bulbs in August.
-Many of the favorite varieties are sold out quickly and the bulbs will be delivered at the time they should be planted in your hardiness zone.
+Many of the favorite varieties sell out quickly, and the bulbs will be delivered when they should be planted in your hardiness zone.

 Pests